Uterine Fibroid Embolization

 - Fibroid embolization

-Embolization may be a good choice for women who don’t want to have any more children, but who also don’t want an invasive surgery such as a hysterectomy.
+Embolization may be a good choice for women who don’t want an invasive surgery such as a hysterectomy.
 It's important to know that it may be harder to become pregnant after embolization, and there may also be a slightly increased risk of miscarriage if you do become pregnant.

 Fibroids are often diagnosed by a gynecologist, who may refer a patient to a radiologist to discuss embolization.
 A magnetic resonance imaging (MRI) scan of the patient’s pelvis can help the radiologist rule out other potential causes of the symptoms and determine whether the patient is a good candidate for embolization.